With artificial intelligence, the possibilities are endless. AI and its skill set are constantly expanding. Drugs are just the latest milestone.

 Although GPT-2 already brought benefits, critics called it too much dangerous.
 He could create writings indistinguishable from those written by real humans.
 He was TOO good.

 Consider that GPT-2 used only 124 million parameters of the possible 1,5 billion in its original design.
 Well: GPT-3 will feature a staggering 175 billion parameters.
-If GPT-2 was "dangerous", what should we think of his successor?
+If GPT-2 was "dangerous", what should we think of its successor?

 GPT-3, wide open to the phenomenon (even with drugs)